tzuliu/tpphd/research.md

 Works in Progress
 ===

+Liu, Tzu-Ping and Carlos Algara. "he Greater Effects of Sexual Harassment: A Conjoint Analysis Assessing Variation in Political Scandal Effects on Candidate Evaluations in the United Kingdom.""
+November 2020.

 Liu, Tzu-Ping and Geoff Allen.
 "Latent Nationalism, Political Opportunity and the Rise of Europe's Far Right."
 January 2020.